tech-learning-collective/hacker-trivia-night/_contents/how-does-hacker-trivia-night-work.md

 Good samaritans such as yourself, your friends, your neighbors, and others donate to create a prize pool that will go to support the beneficiaries.

-We use well-known crowdfunding platforms like GoFundMe to keep donors updated and to help manage funds in a trusted, transparent manner.
+We use well-known payment platforms like PayPal to make the donation process secure, and we publish real-time updates about collected donations to help manage funds in a trusted, transparent manner.
 </details><!-- Donors -->

 Still have questions?
 Read the [game rules]({% link about/index.md %}#rules) and check out the [FAQ]({% link faq/index.md %}#MainContent).